Emergency Planning and Community Right-to-Know Act: EPCRA

 • How to Comply

-LEPC Staff conducts annual workshops for chemical facilities to review facilities’ reporting requirements under EPCRA.
+LEPC Staff conduct annual workshops for chemical facilities to review facilities’ reporting requirements under EPCRA.

 ◦How to Comply Manual:

-◦Florida Hazardous Materials Information System: FL HMIS enables chemical facilities to electronically submit their information to the SERC, LEPC, and local fire department.
+◦Florida Hazardous Materials Information System: FL HMIS enables chemical facilities to electronically submit their information to the SERC, LEPC, and local fire departments.

 ◦E-Plan: E-Plan is an electronic database of those facilities that have submitted their Tier II Chemical Inventory Report.
 First responders, emergency managers, and hazardous materials planners can access this information to determine the types of chemicals, their reported quantities, their location on-site, and the associated hazards.